naivoder/MCTSr/README.md

 # Monte Carlo Tree Search with Self-Refine

-This repository contains an implementation of Monte Carlo Tree Search (MCTS) with self-refinement, using a locally hosted LLaMA instance for generating answers.
+This repository contains an implementation of [Monte Carlo Tree Search (MCTS) with self-refinement](https://arxiv.org/pdf/2406.07394), using a locally hosted LLaMA instance for generating answers.
 This implementation specifically focuses on handling `gsm8k` and `MATH` datasets using the Hugging Face `datasets` library.

+❗Note: This repository is *very* much based on [Trotsky1997's implementation](https://github.com/trotsky1997/MathBlackBox), which is (presumably) much better tested than mine.
+If you're looking for working code I recommend using theirs, but if you're looking to learn more by getting your hands dirty, I would love to collaborate!

 ## Installation